 Professor Richard Costello is a member of Council as Director of Research at the Royal College of Physicians of Ireland.
 Richard Costello graduated the Royal College of Surgeons in Ireland in 1988 and is currently Consultant Physician in Respiratory Medicine at Beaumont Hospital Dublin and Associate Professor of Medicine at the Royal College of Surgeons in Ireland.
 He serves on numerous committees and is a member of the Allergy and Immunology Assembly of the American Thoracic Society and the Health Research Board’s pharmacology panel.
 He was involved in the establishment of the Irish Sleep Association.
 He has authored over 40 publications.
 His current research interests are lung immunology, neuro-immune interaction in allergic rhinitis and laser capture microdissection.

-Professor Hilary Hoey is the Director of Professional Competence, and a Censor of the Royal College of Physicians of Ireland.
-She is a former Dean of the Faculty of Paediatrics and the is the Faculty's Clinical Lead for the Qatar Revalidation Programme.
-Hilary Hoey graduated from University College Dublin and the University of Dundee.
+Professor Hilary Hoey is the Director of Professional Competence of the Royal College of Physicians of Ireland.
+She has previously served on Council as Vice-President, Censor, and elected Fellows and is a former Dean of the Faculty of Paediatrics.
+Professor Hoey graduated from University College Dublin and the University of Dundee.
 She was awarded an MD Degree at Trinity College Dublin for research on growth in childhood and for the construction of The National Growth Standards for Irish Children.
 She is a specialist reviewer of many international academic publications and editorial boards and has been External Examiner in Paediatrics at the University of Cambridge, University of Nottingham, the Royal College of Surgeons in Ireland, University College Dublin, University of Kuwait and the University of Cairo.
 She is Chairman of Diabetes Ireland, and President-Elect of the European Society for Paediatric Endocrinology.

 Prof Elizabeth Keane is a member of Council and the Dean of the Faculty of Public Health Medicine.
 Prof Keane is a graduate of University College Cork.
 She was Director of Public Health in HSE South (Cork and Kerry) from 1995 until 2014.
 She has lectured in the Department of Epidemiology and Public Health in University College Cork since 1990 and was appointed Adjunct Professor in 2012.
 As Dean, she is responsible for overseeing all matters of the Faculty with the support of the Board and the Faculty Committees.
 She represents the Faculty on RCPI Council and also on other national and international bodies.

-Dr Hilary Humphreys is Dean of the Faculty of Pathology.
-He is also a Senior Fellow on Council, and has previously served as Vice President and Censor of the Royal College of Physicians of Ireland.
-Hilary Humphreys is Professor of Clinical Microbiology at the Royal College of Surgeons in Ireland and Consultant Microbiologist in Beaumont Hospital, Dublin.
+Prof Hilary Humphreys is Dean of the Faculty of Pathology.
+He has also previously served on Council as Vice President and Censor of the Royal College of Physicians of Ireland.
+Prof Humphreys is Professor of Clinical Microbiology at the Royal College of Surgeons in Ireland, and Consultant Microbiologist in Beaumont Hospital, Dublin.
 Hilary Humphreys has a long standing research interest in hospital infection prevention and control and antibiotic resistance, including MRSA.
 He has chaired expert groups, including the Strategy for the control of Antimicrobial Resistance in Ireland (SARI) and working parties that have produced guidelines on MRSA in the UK and Ireland.
 More recently, he has received a major research grant to determine amongst other things the benefits of universal MRSA screening and enhanced environmental decontamination.
 He is a member of the editorial board of the Journal of Hospital Infection and Clinical Microbiology and Infection.